-Some HVAC systems support auxiliary (AUX) heat as well as emergency (E) heat.
-Auxiliary heat is used when the balance point can no longer efficiently transfer heat from the outside air (usually about 35 degrees Fahrenheit ).
-A thermostat senses this and automatically turns on the auxiliary heating element to provide the additional heat needed.
-On some thermostats, you'll see an E wire.
-The E wire controls emergency heat.
+Some HVAC systems support auxiliary heat (AUX) as well as emergency heat (E).
+Auxiliary heat is used when the balance point can no longer efficiently transfer heat from the outside air (usually about 35 degrees Fahrenheit).
+A thermostat senses this and automatically turns on electric heat strips to provide the additional heat needed.
+Some thermostats have an E wire.
+The E wire controls emergency heating.
 Emergency heat is used when the HVAC system is not functioning properly (usually when the compressor is out of service).
-When you set a thermostat to emergency heat, your system bypasses the compressor and directly accesses the auxiliary heat.
+When you set a thermostat to emergency heat, the system bypasses the compressor and directly accesses the electric heat strip.

 For a more detailed description of the AUX and E wires please please see the attachment below.